kitsunekyo/openbim-ifc-playground/readme.md

 ### Convert IFC file to tiles

+> Use Chrome or Edge.
+FileSystemAPI isn't supported by all browsers yet.

 The app converts an ifc file to the necessary files for streaming:

 - myFile.`ifc-processed.json`: settings file for the streamer
-- myFile.`ifc-processed-geometries-0`: binary geometry partial file. starts at 0 and increments for every geometry partial
+- myFile.`ifc-processed-geometries-0`: binary geometry partial file.
+  Starts at 0 and increments for every geometry partial
 - myFile.`ifc-processed-global`: binary global geometry file

-Select an ifc file and hit submit.
-The file will be converted and the browser will prompt you to download the result.

-> Use Chrome or Edge.
-Downloading the tar archive is handled through the FileSystemAPI, which hasn't landed in all browsers yet.
+1. Press the "Select file" button to Select an ifc file.
+2. Press the "Convert to tiles" button.
+3. The browser will ask you to select a folder where the app can write the converted directories / files.
+4. Navigate to the directory of this repository and press "Select folder", to select it as destination.

+> If you can't browse to the repo folder, because its not on your OS file system (eg. when using WSL2), select the "Downloads" folder as directory.
+After the conversion is complete, copy the `serve` folder to your repo.

+This will create a `serve` directory in the selected directory, if there isn't one yet.
+For each conversion it will also create a new directory with a UUID to prevent naming conflicts.
+Inside this directory you will find all geometry and json files.

-### Save the file
+### Start the geometry server

-Save the tar archive from the previous step and extract it somewhere.
-You will see a structure like this `0000-0000-0000-0000/[original_filename.ifc].ifc-processed.json`.

-> Whitespaces in the original filename are replaced with _ to prevent encoding issues.

-Copy the uuid folder (eg. `f2c30224-b175-409b-b8fb-94f76d8a75f4`) to the `./serve/` folder in the root of this repo.

-Serve our files from `./serve/` statically, with cors enabled.

 ```bash
 npm run serve
 ```

+This will run a static webserver, that serves all files from the `serve/` folder inside our repository.

 ### Stream the model into the viewer

-Open `./src/viewer.ts` and change `MODEL_NAME` to the filename (whitespaces are replaced with _).
+Open `./src/viewer.ts` and change `MODEL_NAME` to the ifc filename (whitespaces are replaced with _).
 Change `MODEL_UUID` to the generated uuid of the generated folder.

 ```ts
 const MODEL_UUID = "f2c30224-b175-409b-b8fb-94f76d8a75f4";